Skip to main content

 Improvements in QMG scores were seen across the ocular, bulbar, and limb domain scores from baseline to Week 26.3

-Improvement in MG-ADL total score seen in CHAMPION-MG was observed through Week 60 in the open-label extension period2
+Improvement in MG-ADL total score seen in CHAMPION‑MG was observed through Week 60 in the OLE period2

-The open-label extension (OLE) period began following Week 26, when all patients received ULTOMIRIS and results were observed through Week 60.2
+The OLE period began following Week 26, when all patients received ULTOMIRIS, and results were observed through Week 60.2

-MG-ADL total score observed through Week 60 in the open-label extension period2
+QMG total score observed through Week 60 in the OLE period.2

-Improvement in QMG total score seen in CHAMPION-MG was observed through Week 60 in the open-label extension period2
+Improvement in QMG total score seen in CHAMPION-MG was observed through Week 60 in the OLE period2

-The open-label extension period began following Week 26, when all patients received ULTOMIRIS and results were observed through Week 60.2
+The OLE period began following Week 26, when all patients received ULTOMIRIS, and results were observed through Week 60.2

 Additional secondary endpoints for QMG total score at Week 261